ChristopherTroc/mvc-react-app/README.md

 ### Models

 Models live in /src/models folder.
-Next this is a high class Model base, and all model extends from him.
+Next this is a high class Model base, and all model extends from her.

 ```javascript
 import axios from 'axios';